Documentation Index

 Direct Authentication (API Key)

-endpoint- Azure OpenAI resource endpoint (required)client_id- Azure Entra ID client ID (optional, for Service Principal auth)client_secret- Azure Entra ID client secret (optional, for Service Principal auth)tenant_id- Azure Entra ID tenant ID (optional, for Service Principal auth)scopes- OAuth scopes for token requests (default:["https://cognitiveservices.azure.com/.default"])api_version- API version to use (default:2024-10-21)deployments- Map of model names to deployment IDs (optional, can be provided per-request)allowed_models- List of allowed models to use from this key (optional)
+endpoint- Azure OpenAI resource endpoint (required)client_id- Azure Entra ID client ID (optional, for Service Principal auth)client_secret- Azure Entra ID client secret (optional, for Service Principal auth)tenant_id- Azure Entra ID tenant ID (optional, for Service Principal auth)scopes- OAuth scopes for token requests (default:["https://cognitiveservices.azure.com/.default"])api_version- API version to use (default:2024-10-21)aliases- Map of model names to Azure deployment IDs (optional, set at key level)allowed_models- List of allowed models to use from this key (optional)

 Deployment Selection